-Seek information from your coworkers about patrons and work as a team to share information about the patrons' drinking patterns.
-If you find that a patron is ordering or drinking rapidly, and/or consuming cannabis outside the premises, think about ways to slow down your service of alcoholic beverages.
+Seek information from your co-workers about patrons and work as a team to share information about patrons' drinking patterns.
+If you find that a patron is ordering or drinking rapidly, and/or consuming cannabis or other drugs, think about ways to slow down your service of alcoholic beverages.
 For example, you could serve only one drink at a time and wait for the patron to reorder.
 You could also offer non-alcoholic beverage options, or propose food options to decrease the rate of drinking.